 Deciding that he wanted to practice medicine as a physician assistant, Matthew later graduated from Long Island University (cum laude) with a BS in physician assistant studies.
 He went on to earn a Masters Degree in Physician Assistant Studies from the University of Nebraska.

-Matthew has been practicing dermatology under the guidance of Dr. Howard Lipkin for ten years.
+Matthew has been practicing dermatology under the guidance of Dr. Howard Lipkin since 2000.
 Matthew is also a founding member of the Michigan Dermatology Physician Assistant Organization.
 Matthew is friendly, compassionate, and extremely patient focused.

 Dr. Brian Kopitzki